SkillsFundingAgency/das-technical-guidance/collections/_development_standards/patterns.md

 Using a managed identity allows an application to authenticate to any service that supports Azure AD authentication without having credentials.

 * Secretless configuration
-* Acquiring a bearer token for an API behund Azure AD authentication
+* Acquiring a bearer token for an API behind Azure AD authentication
 * Connecting to a SQL database

 The ```Microsoft.Azure.Services.AppAuthentication``` library manages authentication automatically